-- Each student needs to give a seminar talk that accounts for 20% of the total grade. - I'm expecting a 30min talk on one of the topics listed on the website. - I'm expecting serious preparation for this, and will want to see the slides one week prior to the day they are given!!! - We will schedule those seminars outside the regular lecture time.
+- Each student needs to give a seminar talk that accounts for 20% of the total grade. - I'm expecting a 30min talk on one of the topics listed on the website. - I'm expecting serious preparation for this, and will want to see the slides one week prior to the day they are given!!! - First Seminar date: